-Lucille Speer describes serving as a delegate during the 1971-1972 Montana Constitutional Convention.
-She reminisces about being a member of the Legislative Committee and which issues were debated, such as adding an environmental article, expanding the Bill of Rights, and dealing with water rights and water law.
+Lucile Speer describes serving as a delegate during the 1971-1972 Montana Constitutional Convention.
+She recalls her works as a member of the Legislative Committee and which issues were debated, such as adding an environmental article, expanding the Bill of Rights, and dealing with water rights and water law.
 She also mentions the election of Leo Graybill as president and Dave Holland as chairman.
 Speer explains the process of how an issue was assigned to a committee and how it moved forward to debate.
 She states her personal interest in “home rule,” or increasing the power of local governments, an issue which she advanced.

 Lucile Speer Interviews Oral History Project, OH 046, Archives and Special Collections, Mansfield Library, University of Montana-Missoula

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / email@example.com

 Oral History Number

 1 sound cassette (01:00:00 min.) analog + 1 transcript (11 p.: 28 cm.)]

 Speer, Lucile, "Lucile Speer Interview, March 10, 1981" (1981).
 Lucile Speer Interviews Oral History Project.
 6.